 The Commission is made up of a Chairperson and five Commissioners who are all publicly appointed by the Secretary of State for Northern Ireland.
-The Commission is supported by a small secretariat who are authorised to engage with stakeholders and gather information and evidence on behalf of the Commission.
-The secretariat carries out the administrative and 'on the ground' functions on behalf of the Commission and are often the first point of contact for any queries or complaints in relation to a parade or parade related protest.
-However, it is the Commission who considers the evidence, hears any representation and ultimately makes the decisions on whether a determination imposing conditions on the organiser of parade or parade related protest should be issued.
+The Commission is supported by a small secretariat who are authorised to engage with stakeholders and gather information and evidence to support decision making.
+The secretariat carries out the administrative and 'on the ground' functions on behalf of the Commission and is often the first point of contact for any queries or complaints in relation to a parade or parade related protest.
+However, it is the Commission that considers the evidence, hears any representation and ultimately makes the decisions on whether a determination imposing conditions on the organiser of a parade or parade related protest should be issued.